Heritage Tree Details

 Quercus garryana

 Ewing Young, fur trapper and trader in the Southwest and Mexico, turned settler in the Chehalem Valley in 1834.
 He was the first American settler in the Oregon Country who was independent of aid from the Hudson’s Bay Company.
 His death on February 15, 1841, left considerable property and no heirs.
-This problem created …
+This problem created the necessity to form a civil government, which directly led two years later to the …

 Read More